 Lyme disease is a bacterial infection that people may develop after being bitten by a Lyme‐infected deer tick.
 Minnesota and Wisconsin are high‐risk areas for Lyme disease; this is especially true for the wooded or forested regions of these two states.
-This handout provides campers with some prevention strategies for avoiding Lyme disease and discusses what Lyme disease may look like so campers will know to see a physician if these symptoms develop.
-Please share this information with all parents, leaders and Scouts in your unit who are planning to attend camp this summer or who have attended camp.
+This page provides campers with some prevention strategies for avoiding Lyme disease and discusses what Lyme disease may look like so campers will know to see a physician if these symptoms develop.
+Please share this information with all parents, leaders, and Scouts in your unit who are planning to attend camp this summer or who have attended camp.

 - The best way to prevent Lyme disease is to keep from being bitten.
-Insecticides work by killing ticks, repellents work by encouraging them to leave before biting.
-Permethrin is the active ingredient of insecticides: it should be used on clothing, sleeping bags and tents, not applied to skin.
+Insecticides work by killing ticks, whereas repellents work by encouraging them to leave before biting.
+Permethrin is the active ingredient of insecticides; it should be used on clothing, sleeping bags, and tents, and should not applied to skin.
 It has passed EPA safety tests and is extensively used by the US military.
 Retail products are made by various manufactures and can be found at outdoor stores such as Gander Mountain and Fleet Farm.
 DEET is the chemical found in many repellents.
 To repel ticks the concentration needs to be 30% or higher.
 It is safe to apply to unbroken skin but it can damage certain fabrics and materials.
 All campers should wear a good quality insect repellent when they are in the woods.
 Pay special attention to spray the area below the knees.

 - Please do not let Scouts use aerosol sprays unsupervised because of potential dangers from misuse including damage to eyes and the flammability of the product.

 - Walk in the center of trails to avoid picking up ticks from brush and long grass.

 - Wear long pants and light‐colored clothing (it is easier to identify ticks on light colors).